dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Blue Lake from Salubra
 * Key is at the Infected Vengefly by crossroads well

+## Lurker's Door

+* Blocks access to Pale Lurker from Colosseum
+* Key is at Great Hopper by the King's Idol

+## Mantis Door

+* Blocks access to Mantis Village core from Bretta Bench
+* Key is at the mantis warrior just above Bretta Bench

 ## Moss Door

 * Blocks access to MMC